xt0fer/PassionBy5dot0/README.md

 This kind of overview can help crystalize the way you think about your project, since you should consider:

+__Questions__

 * who your app/project serves (who is the user)
 * what information the app tracks for them or provides for them
 * what the backend/database tracks about your users
-* what the overall user concepts areyou'd like the app center on
+* what the overall user concepts are you'd like the app center on
+  * Ex: email apps: have an INBOX, which tracks MESSAGEs, and a way to COMPOSE a MESSAGE
+  * Ex: spreadsheet: has a matrix of CELLs that can hold NUMBERs, TEXT or FORMULAs
+  * Ex: phonebook: has a list of CONTACTs, each of which can have many PHONENUMBERs
 * what problems does your app/project solve
+* is is modelled after another app, if so, how is your different

 The app can be a mobile app or a desktop/laptop app, so dream big.